 i.
 Trello will be used to keep track of individual and group to-do lists which can also be viewed in-person on the whiteboard in the office space. (https://trello.com/invite/bioniclab1/4914ae14baa74ed54372e70aea294241 invite link)

 4. LAB WORKSHOP

 a.
-Each week, a Facilitator will be chosen to lead the focus/discussion of the upcoming workshop.
+Each week, a Facilitator will be chosen to lead the focus/discussion of the upcoming workshop and weekly journal club.
 Facilitators will be chosen ahead of time and, in the event that no Facilitator has been assigned, the Student who has not been selected to lead workshop longest will be automatically chosen.
 The schedule of facilitation will be decided within the first month of each semester.

 (If necessary, Facilitator will follow the order Steven, Jazlyn, Chris, Keying, Olivia, Naofumi, Kevin, Fan repeat.
 Schedule can be found on the workshop worksheet: Workshop Facilitators.xlsx)